 Drinking Water Demand

-Calvert County’s per capita daily water demand is approximately 106 gallons per day and is estimated to remain at this level until at least 2040.
-The Prince Frederick public water system has planned system expansions that will accommodate water service to about 2,800 more residents, as shown in Table9-2.
+Prince Frederick’s per capita daily water demand is approximately 106 gallons per day and is estimated to remain at this level until at least 2040.
+The Prince Frederick public water system has planned system expansions that will accommodate water service to about 2,800 more residents, as shown in the table above.